SushantGagneja/ultra-low-latency-ML-inference-on-FPGA/README.md

 ### Hardware/Software Co-Design Strategy

-#### ESP32-S3 Market Ingestion and Concurrency
+#### ESP32-S3 Network Ingestion (Phase 2)
-The firmware is engineered to operate in the hot path with strict deterministic bounds.
-It connects directly to the Binance `bookTicker` stream over TLS.
+In the original Phase 1 architecture, the ESP32 handled feature extraction (RSI, Momentum) in firmware.
+In the new Phase 2/3 architecture, the ESP32 is strictly relegated to a networking bridge, eliminating RTOS jitter from the computational path.

+*   **Zero-Copy SPI DMA:** The firmware connects to the Binance `bookTicker` stream over TLS, parses the JSON payload, and formats it into a raw 128-bit tick (Bid/Ask Prices and Quantities).
+It immediately fires a non-blocking 136-bit DMA SPI transaction to stream the raw tick straight into the FPGA logic.
-*   **Zero-Copy SPI DMA Concurrency:** To achieve true pipeline concurrency, the firmware is split into two FreeRTOS tasks.
-The Ingestion Task quantizes the tick and fires an asynchronous, non-blocking DMA SPI transaction (`spi_device_queue_trans`).
-The Xtensa core immediately begins processing the *next* tick while the FPGA computes the current tick.
-A hardware interrupt on the `DONE` pin wakes the Result Task to harvest the decision, completely decoupling CPU execution from inference latency.
+*   **Decoupled Execution:** The Xtensa core immediately begins network ingestion for the *next* tick while the FPGA handles all feature extraction and inference.
+A hardware interrupt on the `DONE` pin wakes the ESP32 Result Task to harvest the decision, completely decoupling CPU execution from inference latency.
-*   **O(1) Feature Extraction:** To prevent latency spikes associated with garbage collection or heap fragmentation, the market state is maintained using pre-allocated ring buffers.
-Features (RSI, Momentum, Volatility) are updated in O(1) algorithmic time upon receiving a new tick.
-*   **Bipolar Quantization:** Floating-point indicators are passed through a static quantization matrix.
-Thresholds are calibrated during the Python training phase and hardcoded into the C firmware.
-The output is a deterministic 16-bit "spike vector".

-#### FPGA Hardware Inference
+#### FPGA Hardware Microstructure & Inference (Phase 2)
-The `bnn_core.v` module executes the inference completely independently of the ESP32.
+The `bnn_top.v` module acts as a complete HFT subsystem, executing everything from feature extraction to inference independently of the ESP32.

+*   **Hardware Feature Engines:** The FPGA pipeline includes dedicated hardware engines for microstructural analysis:
+    *   **OFI Engine:** Computes Order Flow Imbalance (OFI) on a tick-by-tick basis using strict Q16.16 signed arithmetic.
+    *   **VWAP Engine:** Maintains a 20-tick sliding window Volume Weighted Average Price using an ultra-low-latency Restoring Divider and a synchronous BRAM ring buffer.
+    *   **Lee-Ready Engine:** Classifies tick aggression (Buyer/Seller/Neutral) in a single cycle.
+*   **Hardware Quantization:** The pipeline synchronously captures the outputs of all three feature engines and dynamically maps them to the 16-bit bipolar "spike vector" required by the BNN.
 *   **XNOR-Popcount Logic:** Floating-point Multiply-Accumulate (MAC) operations are entirely replaced by binary XNOR and popcount adder trees.
-*   **Zero Batch Normalization:** Traditional BNNs rely heavily on BatchNorm to recenter distributions after binarization.
-In this architecture, BatchNorm is completely omitted because the output layer is a strict threshold-based classifier, making continuous distribution recentering redundant.
-This saves hundreds of LUTs and precious cycle latency.
-*   **O(1) Inference:** The network always consumes exactly 23 clock cycles.
-There is no data-dependent latency.
-*   **100 MHz Timing Closure:** Synthesis and Place & Route on the Renesas SLG47910V (ForgeFPGA) achieves a maximum routed frequency (Fmax) of 112.48 MHz.
-The critical path (BRAM -> XNOR -> 4-stage Adder Tree -> DFF) closes timing with a Setup WNS of 1.110 ns at the target 100 MHz clock.
+*   **100 MHz Timing Closure:** Synthesis and Place & Route on the Renesas SLG47910V achieves timing closure at 100 MHz by utilizing a deeply pipelined, time-multiplexed design, yielding a Setup WNS > 0.5 ns across all critical paths.

 ### RTL Microarchitecture
 The FPGA core avoids DSP slices entirely.
-The 16-input, 64-hidden, 3-output topology is computed using spatial folding and time-multiplexing to minimize logic element (LE) utilization while strictly meeting the sub-300ns latency SLA.
+The architecture handles complex calculations like Q18.15 division by heavily pipelining the datapath, keeping the system deeply deterministc.

 #### XNOR-Popcount Logic
 In a BNN, weights and activations are strictly binary.
 The traditional arithmetic `y = sum(w * x)` is replaced by the highly efficient hardware equivalent: